felipecvo-fiap-mad/git-101/slovakia.md

 Slovakia is renowned for its beautiful mountains, medieval castles, and rich folklore.

-"Slovakia is a country of small miracles." – Unknown
+"England is a country of small miracles.
+Who else?" – Jude Bellingham